Position

 How to become a Plumbing Installer?

-4. Obtain Certification: Many areas need plumbers to be certified.
-This involves passing an exam that tests knowledge and skills.
+4. Obtain a plumbing license.
+Most states require a license to work as a plumber.
+This involves passing an exam that tests knowledge of plumbing codes and practices.

 How long does it take to become a Plumbing Installer?